John Waters (columnist): Balbriggan meeting

 On 28 January 2020, Waters and O'Doherty addressed an Anti-Corruption Ireland meeting in Balbriggan.
 During the meeting he said "many of the ethnicities that are coming here” had “fertility rates that are two or three times the Irish rate" and claimed the great replacement conspiracy theory of Renaud Camus would happen in Ireland.
 He criticised the Fianna Fáil slogan "An Ireland for all", saying in an outraged tone "Who were Fianna Fáil referring to?
 ISIS?
 There are two words missing.
 Except Paddy".
 During his speech he openly speculated about being murdered in a nursing home by an immigrant care worker.

-2020 Election
+2020 general election

 Waters ran under the banner of Gemma O'Doherty's far-right group, "Anti-Corruption Ireland", in the 2020 Irish general election, in the Dún Laoghaire constituency.
 In his pre-election writings he referred to the great replacement conspiracy theory and referred to The Strange Death of Europe.
 As Anti-Corruption Ireland is not a registered political party, he appeared on the ballot paper as an independent.
 Waters received 1.48% of first preference votes and was eliminated on the first count.